WHAT IS KERATOCONUS?

 ARE THERE ANY NEW TREATMENTS FOR KERATOCONUS?

-Dr. Leslie DeMers fits various types of contact lenses for patients with Keratoconus.
-For patients who have struggled with their hard contacts for Keratoconus, she can fit a special hybrid contact lens.
-This lens has a hard center to provide clear vision, but also has a soft skirt which is the portion of the lens that sits comfortably on the front of the eye.
-If you have struggled with your lenses frequently popping off, feeling uncomfortable, or providing less than ideal vision for your Keratoconus or other corneal irregularity, see Dr. Leslie for a hybrid lens fitting.
+Our doctors fits various types of contact lenses for patients with Keratoconus.
+For patients who have struggled with their hard contacts for Keratoconus, we can fit a scleral contact lens.
+Although this lens is large, it is quite comfortable and provides very good vision for most patients.
+If you have struggled with your lenses frequently popping off, feeling uncomfortable, or providing less than ideal vision for your Keratoconus or other corneal irregularity, see us for a scleral lens fitting.
 You'll be glad you did!

-You may have heard about an experimental treatment called "collagen cross-linking".
-This treatment is currently being studied as a possible way to slow down, stop, or maybe even partially reverse the steepening of the cornea associated with Keratoconus.
-The procedure bathes the cornea with riboflavin (Vitamin B2), and then exposes the eye to intense UVA light.
-While several studies have shown some positive outcomes, long term side effects are not yet known.
-The procedure is still considered experimental.
-Collagen cross linking will not be recommended by Dr. Leslie until studies are able to prove long term safety and efficacy of the procedure.
+You may have heard about a treatment called "collagen cross-linking".
+This treatment is currently being used as way to slow down, stop, or maybe even partially reverse some of the steepening of the cornea associated with Keratoconus.
+The procedure bathes the cornea with riboflavin (Vitamin B2), and then the cornea is exposed to intense UVA light.
+This treatment has limited FDA approval and is appropriate for keratoconic patients who are still experiencing progression (continued steepening).

 For more information about keratoconus please visit: